Stuffed Potato Bombs

 - Put potatoes into a pan with enough water to cover by a few inches; bring to a boil and cook until the potatoes are fork-tender, 5 to 7 minutes.

-- Transfer potatoes to a bowl and mash with milk, salt, and garlic powder until no lumps remain; season with pepper.
+- Transfer potatoes to a bowl and mash with milk, 1 teaspoon salt, and 1 teaspoon garlic powder until no lumps remain; season with pepper.
 Cover bowl with plastic wrap and refrigerate for 30 minutes.

-- While the potato mixture cools, heat vegetable oil in a skillet over medium-high heat. sauté onion, red bell pepper, green bell pepper, and garlic in hot oil until onions are translucent, about 5 minutes.
+- Heat 1 tablespoon vegetable oil in a skillet over medium-high heat.
+Sauté onion, red bell pepper, green bell pepper, and garlic in hot oil until onions are translucent, about 5 minutes.

-- Break ground beef into small chunks and add to the skillet; break the beef into smaller bits while cooking and cook until completely browned, 5 to 7 minutes more.
-Stir olives, Worcestershire sauce, and lemon juice into the beef mixture; season with cumin, paprika, oregano, garlic powder, and salt.
+- Break ground beef into small chunks and add to the skillet; break the beef into smaller bits while stirring and cook until completely browned, 5 to 7 minutes more.
+Stir olives, Worcestershire sauce, and lemon juice into the beef mixture; season with cumin, paprika, oregano, 1 teaspoon garlic powder, and 1/2 teaspoon salt.

 - Pour tomato sauce over the beef mixture and stir.
 Bring the mixture to a simmer, reduce heat to medium-low, and cook until the sauce thickens slightly, about 10 minutes.

 - Scoop about 3 tablespoons potatoes from the bowl and roll to form golf-ball size sphere; flatten and poke a slight depression into the center of the round.
-Spoon about 2 teaspoons of the filling into the center of the round and fold edges around the filling to form a ball.
-Repeat process with remaining potatoes and meat filling.
+Spoon about 2 teaspoons of the beef mixture into the center of the round and fold edges around the filling to form a ball.
+Repeat process with remaining potatoes and beef mixture.